 “As a visual dialect emoji has effectively far overshadowed hieroglyphics, its antiquated Egyptian forerunner which took hundreds of years to create”, Evans said.

-So it is progress of a kind, but really with a huge historical bent.
+So it is progress of a kind, but really with a huge historical connection.
 I just need to move with the times!

 Until next time.